PDLT-University-of-York/test-split-site/docs/ultra/test-wip.md

 5. When marking is complete, click *Post all marks* on the Test submissions tab (if anonymously marked, this will also **de-anonymise results**).
 6. When ready to release marks, make the Test (and site, if needed) visible to students.

-### Student view of assessment results
+### Student view: results

-Students can view various aspects of assessment results and feedback.
-These are summarised here, see the [Assessment results settings section](#assessment-results) above for more details.
+After marks are released, students can view various aspects of assessment results and feedback via the original Test interface.
+These are summarised here, see the [Assessment results settings section](#assessment-results) for details.

 | View option | What this shows | Earliest availability |
 | ---------- | ---------- | ---------- |